 Competitive athletes, both professional and amateur, strive to do their very best in every competition.
-Not only do they give every game/event their all, but they also train hard, constantly pushing the limits of what their bodies can do.
+Not only do they give every game/event they’re all, but they also train hard, constantly pushing the limits of what their bodies can do.
 This intense training can result in injury.
-Even when it doesn’t, muscles need time for recovery, and recovery time eats up valuable training time.
+Even when it doesn’t, muscles need time for enhancement and recovery, and recovery time eats up valuable training time.

 PEMF therapy can be used before and after athletic competition to enhance performance, speed recovery, and help heal injuries when they occur.
 Professional athletes and top level amateurs, including Olympic athletes, have used PEMF therapy for more than three decades.